jsmedinaj/Data-Science-and-Machine-Learning-Toolkit/README.md

+# Data Science and Machine Learning Toolkit
-# This is a repo focused in data mining
+## This is a repo focused in Data Science
-## This repo has been made by Jhoan Sebastián Medina Jiménez
+### This repo has been made by Jhoan Sebastián Medina Jiménez

 Here you can find:
 1. Pre - processing